pemistahl/lingua/ACCURACY_PLOTS.md

 ### <a name="table-of-contents"></a> Table of Contents

 Each section contains two plots.
 The bar plot shows the detailed accuracy results for each supported language.
-Below it, the box plot illustrates the distributions of the accuracy values for each classifier.
+The box plot illustrates the distributions of the accuracy values for each classifier.
 The boxes themselves represent the areas which the middle 50 % of data lie within.
 Within the colored boxes, the horizontal lines mark the median of the distributions.

 1. [Single Word Detection](#single-word-detection)
 2. [Word Pair Detection](#word-pair-detection)